mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 		]
 	}

-The service returns the table as one part of a larger response.
+The 2D table of floats can be seen together with supporting information.
 Logs associated with the processing of the request will look like;

 .. code-block:: console